wrtnlabs/autobe-examples/mistralai/codestral-2508/shopping/docs/ERD.md

 Comments on articles published on the shopping mall platform.

-Stores comment content including body and metadata.
-Each comment belongs to a specific article and is associated with a customer who created it.
+Stores information about comments including content and publication status.
+Each comment belongs to a specific article and is associated with a customer.
-Comments support soft deletion to maintain audit trails while allowing content moderation.

-Comments are the primary interaction type for the platform's BBS (Bulletin Board System) functionality, allowing customers to engage with article content and each other.
+Comments can be replied to by other customers and have snapshots for historical tracking.

-The comment content includes body field for structured content formatting.
+The comment content includes body and other relevant information.
 Soft deletion is supported to maintain audit trails while allowing content moderation.

 Properties as follows:

 - `id`: Primary Key.
-- `shopping_mall_article_id`: Article that the comment belongs to. [shopping_mall_articles.id](#shopping_mall_articles)
+- `shopping_mall_article_id`: Belongs to article. [shopping_mall_articles.id](#shopping_mall_articles)
-- `shopping_mall_customer_id`: Customer who created the comment. [shopping_mall_customers.id](#shopping_mall_customers)
+- `shopping_mall_customer_id`: Belongs to customer. [shopping_mall_customers.id](#shopping_mall_customers)
-- `shopping_mall_customer_session_id`
-  > Session used to create the comment. {@link
-  > shopping_mall_customer_sessions.id}
 - `body`: Content of the comment.
 - `created_at`: When the comment was created.
 - `updated_at`: When the comment was last updated.
 - `deleted_at`: When the comment was deleted (soft delete).

+### `shopping_mall_article_categories`

+Categories for articles published on the shopping mall platform.

+Stores information about article categories including name and description.
+Each category can contain multiple articles and is associated with a specific channel.
+Categories can be nested to create a hierarchical structure for better organization.

+The category information includes name, description, and other relevant information.
+Soft deletion is supported to maintain audit trails while allowing content moderation.

+Properties as follows:

+- `id`: Primary Key.
+- `shopping_mall_channel_id`: Belongs to channel. [shopping_mall_channels.id](#shopping_mall_channels)
+- `parent_id`: Parent category. [shopping_mall_article_categories.id](#shopping_mall_article_categories)
+- `name`: Name of the category.
+- `description`: Description of the category.
+- `created_at`: When the category was created.
+- `updated_at`: When the category was last updated.
+- `deleted_at`: When the category was deleted (soft delete).